 Perimenopause and Exercise: When Movement Feels Impossible

-Why perimenopause makes exercise hard
+Why perimenopause makes exercise genuinely harder

-The identity loss of exercise
+The identity loss of not being able to exercise

-Finding movement that works
+Finding movement that fits where you are

 Exercise is not your worth